detekt/detekt/docs/pages/gettingstarted/gradle.md

 ##### Using Type Resolution

-Type resolution is experimental and works only for predefined `detektMain` and `detektTest` tasks or when implementing a custom detekt task with the `classpath` and `jvmTarget` properties present.
+Type resolution is experimental and works only for [predefined tasks listed above](#a-nametasksavailable-plugin-tasksa) or when implementing a custom detekt task with the `classpath` and `jvmTarget` properties present.

 ###### Groovy DSL
 ```groovy